NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 Map.addLayer(CLBJ_SDR2017_airshed, {bands:['band053', 'band035', 'band019'], min:.5, max:10}, 'CLBJ-Airshed SDR/CHM 2017');
 ```

-The next chunk of code just displays the TOS and Airshed polygon layers.
+The next chunk of code just displays the TOS and Airshed polygon layers, and prints some details about the NEON vegetation structure data to the Console.

 ```
 // Display the TOS boundary polygon layer